2024-25 FOCUS: STRENGTHENING COMMUNITY RESILIENCE

-Federation CJA is re-launching the Working Together Grant focused on Community Impact.
+Federation CJA is re-launching the Working Together Community Impact Grant.
 This funding opportunity is for organizations to launch short-term collaborative initiatives (up to 12-months) that can effectively strengthen partnerships, find solutions, maximize resources, and strengthen strategic learning for impact in areas that align with Federation CJA’s three impact priority areas.

 Applications from longstanding and new/emerging partners will be considered for initiatives that fall within the guidelines and criteria of the Working Together: Community Impact Grant.